RussOakham/ci-milestone-project-1/README.md

 ## 1. UX

-Overview of UX decisions, structure etc. Examples of websites I have viewed as part of research & UX decisions from it.
+Overview of UX decisions, structure etc. Examples of websites I have viewed as part of research & resulting UX design decisions.

 ### User Stories